Local grafting heterogeneities control water intrusion and extrusion in nanopores: Discussion

-In Fig.~\ref{Porosimetry}d-f we compare the actual pore size distribution with ``in silico porosimetry'', i.e., the radius distribution obtained by using Laplace's law to interpret the simulated intrusion curves in Fig.~\ref{int_ext_cycles}.
-Results show that pore size distributions obtained via porosimetry can vastly differ from the actual geometrical distribution.
-Due to the limited number of points simulated within the window in which I/E occurs, the porosimetry curves have low resolution.
-Nevertheless, it is particularly striking how the most probable values can differ by almost 1 nm for the lowest grafting densities and the variance can be either smaller or larger than the actual one depending on the chain length.
-In the C18 case at 1.2 gps/nm$^2$ (Fig.~\ref{Porosimetry}f), porosimetry results would imply a bimodal distribution of the radii, which is not reflected in the actual radii population.
+It is particularly striking that the most probable values can differ by almost 1.5 nm for the lowest grafting densities and the variance can be either smaller or larger than the actual one depending on the chain length.
+In the C18 case, at 0.6 and 1.2 gps nm$^{-2}$ (Figure~\ref{Porosimetry}c), porosimetry results could imply a bimodal distribution of the radii, which is not reflected in the actual radii population.
 Finally, long tails corresponding to large radii apparent in the in silico porosimetry are not reflected in the actual pores, where the distribution has a well defined range.
-Overall, our analysis shows that porosimetry, in particular water intrusion porosimetry on functionalized mesopores, can provide rough estimates of the mean pore size but it is hardly quantitative on the overall distribution, with an accuracy which varies depending on the chain length and the grafting densities.
+Overall, our analysis shows that porosimetry, in particular water intrusion porosimetry on functionalized mesopores, can significantly underestimate the mean pore size and be poorly quantitative on the overall distribution.

 In principle, also extrusion curves could be used to calculate the radius distribution through a nucleation theory; however, the stochastic nature of extrusion, together with local quantities that need to be taken into account, and the difficult independent estimates of line tension and nucleation kinetics, makes this approach more involved.
-On the other hand, Fig.~\ref{Collapse} shows that Laplace's equation describes quantitatively all the intrusion curves when local quantities ($R$, $\theta_Y$) are used; this result suggests that a detailed characterization of the grafting, although experimentally challenging, could significantly improve the accuracy of porosimetry.
+On the other hand, Figure~\ref{Collapse_v2} shows that Laplace's equation describes quantitatively all the intrusion curves when local quantities ($R$, $\theta_Y$) are used; this result suggests that a detailed characterization of the grafting, although experimentally challenging, could significantly improve the accuracy of porosimetry.